 Paul wrote, “To the church of God which is at Corinth, to those who are sanctified in Christ Jesus, called to be saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours” (1 Corinthians 1:2).
 In spite of the many problems the Church of God in Corinth had, the members were by God’s grace aiming for perfection.

 The basic idea of a saint is “separated from a common to a sacred use.”
-This word was used of the Jewish people as a nation (Ex.
-19:5, 6; Deut.
-7:6), not that they were individually perfect and holy, but that they were separate from other nations and set apart to the service of the true God, whereas other nations were devoted to the worship of idols.
-Thus it is used here of the Christians, who have been called to be separated from other men and other ways of life and consecrated to the service of God.
+This word was used of the Jewish people as a nation (Exodus 19:5, 6; Deuteronomy 7:6), not that they were individually perfect and holy, but that they were separate from other nations and set apart to the service of the true God, whereas other nations were devoted to the worship of idols.
+Thus, it is used in the New Testament of the Christians, who have been called to be separated from other men and other ways of life and consecrated to the service of God.

-The Bible in Revelation 14:12 gives the description of the saints “Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus” (Revelation 14:12).
-The saints will keep the commandments of God (Exodus 20) by the grace of God and have the faith of Jesus (Hebrews 11) that will give them the victory over sin.
+The Bible in Revelation 14:12 gives the description of the saints: “Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus” (Revelation 14:12).
+The saints will keep the commandments of God (Exodus 20:3-17) by the grace of God and have the faith of Jesus (Hebrews 11) that will give them the victory over sin.

 In His service,